-Working between Barcelona and the Canary Islands, Octavio Barrera is a Canary born designer with a special interest in primary materials and creative explorations.
+Working between Barcelona and the Canary Islands, Octavio Barrera is a Canary-born designer with a special interest in primary materials and creative explorations.
 His ‘Azorean Loop’ project, represents an exploratory journey in the Azorean Islands, Portugal, where Octavio Barrera revalues the souvenir model through the landscape and crafts of the place itself.
-As he mentions, this project aims also to reflect on the ‘importance of traditional crafts as a part of the history of each territory and how can they be useful as a tool of interculturality between different places around the globe’.
+As he mentions, this project aims also to reflect on the ‘importance of traditional crafts as a part of the history of each territory and how can they be useful as a tool of interculturality between different places around the globe.

-Octavio Barrera: Last year during a trip to Azorean archipelago, I started a self-initiated project exploring the traditional wicker craftsmanship and landscapes from the islands we visited, with the vague idea of mixing it in some way.
+Octavio Barrera: Last year during a trip to the Azorean archipelago, I started a self-initiated project exploring the traditional wicker craftsmanship and landscapes from the islands we visited, with the vague idea of mixing them in some way.
 The exploration reflects the importance of travel souvenirs and local crafts decadence in the area because of not having a new generation interested in it.⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 Octavio Barrera: I took this photo (*inspirational landscapes) on our visit to the Furnas and it was one of the images that made me think about how it would work to apply the color of a specific location to a piece as a local souvenir, based on this concept, then I tried to link it with the leftover material that I collected from Joao’s workshop, a craftsman who has worked the wicker as the main material of his work-life for almost fifty years, he showed me his work process and how he used the material to generate his traditional pieces.⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀